cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 |http://www.opengis.net/ont/geosparql#dimension,Data Property,,,Phase,Integer,,,http://www.opengis.net/ont/geosparql, |
 |requiresSpeciesValidation,Data Property,,,Reaction Mechanism,String,,,http://www.theworldavatar.com/ontology/ontokin/OntoKin.owl, |

 > **_NOTE:_**  A) Data property names have the similar syntax of CamelBack notation except the beginning lower case letter.
 For example, requiresSpeciesValidation.
+B) Complete URLs are provided for the properties reused from external ontologies.
+For example, the URLs http://purl.org/dc/elements/1.1/identifier and http://www.opengis.net/ont/geosparql#dimension are used in the definitions of identifier and dimension, respoectively.